soilqualitylab/soilqualitylab.github.io/src/chapter_6.md

 ## June 2025

+### REMINDER: Use AI only to make some of the tasks less menial, but ONLY rely on AI to furnish a high-level cliche-rich overview of the conventional wisdom embedded in ALL large language models driving all AI ... but don't trust AI to think for you;  the roadmap that AI provides -- you have to [PAY CLOSE ATTENTION TO COGNITIVE OFFLOADING](https://www.youtube.com/watch?v=6sJ50Ybp44I&t=840s).

 ### [Day 1 - June 1, 2025](https://docs.google.com/document/d/1o24EKyMnEG3PkPWYp6FQSmZMdwV5fuGIzO1CQjTpAgs/edit?usp=sharing) | [Christian Spiritual Health: Beginning with Gratitude](https://g.co/gemini/share/7324bae6ed03)
 - **THE HYPERLINKS FOR THE DAY AND TOPIC ARE PROVIDED TO ADD DETAIL** The links go active after lite review, but it's not possible to really correct all biases and subtle errors, generally hyperlinked materials will be mostly AI responses. *Anyone reading this could use this approach, possibly to inform their own approach to investigation and research...or even as the way NOT to do investigation and research.*  [**The important thing is to be very skeptical of popular media responses, which AI regurgitates, to think about what is missing or being ever so slightly misrepresented or which points are being exagerated or buried.**](nested/sub-chapter_6.0.md)
 - Establish morning prayer routine for summer season
 - Create sacred space for daily scripture reading
 - Practice gratitude journaling for physical health blessings
 - Set spiritual intentions for the year-long wellness journey

+### REMINDER: Use AI only to make some of the tasks less menial, but ONLY rely on AI to furnish a high-level cliche-rich overview of the conventional wisdom embedded in ALL large language models driving all AI ... but don't trust AI to think for you;  the roadmap that AI provides -- you have to [PAY CLOSE ATTENTION TO COGNITIVE OFFLOADING](https://www.youtube.com/watch?v=6sJ50Ybp44I&t=840s).

 ### [Day 2 - June 2, 2025](https://docs.google.com/document/d/16K7ezjyWbaW7c6NmUYPL-BmPEUkfYCLib9y3YmyxsBY/edit?usp=sharing) | [Strength Training: Foundation Assessment](https://g.co/gemini/share/cd1f83b4713f)
 - **THE HYPERLINKS FOR THE DAY AND TOPIC ARE PROVIDED TO ADD DETAIL** The links go active after lite review, but it's not possible to really correct all biases and subtle errors, generally hyperlinked materials will be mostly AI responses. *Anyone reading this could use this approach, possibly to inform their own approach to investigation and research...or even as the way NOT to do investigation and research.*  [**The important thing is to be very skeptical of popular media responses, which AI regurgitates, to think about what is missing or being ever so slightly misrepresented or which points are being exagerated or buried.**](nested/sub-chapter_6.0.md)